generation-org/JS/JS-08 - Introduction to Object Oriented Programming/README.md

 For example, if Manny is 19 years old the function Describe of his object will return "Manny, 19 years old".

 #### Part 2 HTML
-Create an HTML page that has an 2 input boxes: one for name and another for age.
+Create an HTML page that has 2 input boxes: one for name and another for age.
 When someone enters a name and age, the page will show a list of "{Name}, {x} years old".
-The list should be all the names and ages entered in that session.

 ----

 ### Exercise #2: The Reading List

-An object-oriented book-list!
+Create an object-oriented book-list!

 Start with an HTML page that has the title: My Book List.

 #### Part 1 Book

 In your Javascript file, create a class called `Book`.
 Each *Book* should have several properties: